coinbase/coinbase-sdk-ruby/README.md

 [these instructions](https://github.com/etscrivner/rbsecp256k1?tab=readme-ov-file#requirements) to
 ensure you have the necessary dependencies installed.

-The SDK assumes the existence of a `BASE_SEPOLIA_RPCURL` environment variable defined in your .env file.
+The SDK assumes the existence of a `BASE_SEPOLIA_RPC_URL` environment variable defined in your .env file.
 By default, this is the publicly available endpoint, which is rate-limited.
 To provision your own endpoint, go to the [CDP Portal](https://portal.cloud.coinbase.com/products/base).
 Then copy and paste your Base Sepolia RPC URL in the .env file: